 Getting your pricing strategy right is a complex art.
 Your customers want to know that your products are good value for money, but you also can’t leave any money on the table if you want to ensure your business won’t just survive but will thrive and be profitable.

 There are countless pricing tactics worth researching but the following two from John T Gourville’s ‘pricing thermometer’ help explain why pricing products based on perceived value can be more important than focusing purely on cost price:

 Cost plus pricing: ‘Cost plus pricing’ refers to the price you calculate by looking at the cost of your goods then adding a profit margin.
 This is a simplistic approach that can sometimes be appropriate if you’re choosing a high-volume, low-cost business model.

-For example: Apple has famously made charging a higher price than fair value the envy of brands worldwide.
-By creating a ferociously loyal customer base, they’ve increased their perceived value (and as a result—profits) over the years without having to increase production costs.
+For example, Apple has famously made charging a higher price the envy of brands worldwide.
+They’ve increased their perceived value (and as a result—profits) over the years without having to increase production costs.
 In fact, their flagship iPhone product is reportedly cheaper to manufacture than Samsung’s rival product but sells for a much higher price.